This post was updated 9/15/11.

 I grew up in New Mexico and Arizona, so I have a life-long connection to Mexican food.
 It's my favorite food.
 I like it spicy.
 It's the first kind of food I ever learned to cook.
-When we were very young (still in elementary school), my sister Nelda and I could prepare an entire Mexican meal of enchiladas and taquitas.
+When we were very young (still in elementary school), my sister Nelda and I could prepare an entire Mexican meal of enchiladas and taquitos.
 It was kind of our sister specialty.
-Nelda made taquitas the last time we were together--a delicious comfort food from the past.
+Nelda made taquitos the last time we were together--a delicious comfort food from the past.

 The recipe I'm sharing today is a simplified version of a roasted salsa that I normally make the "long" way--firing up the grill and roasting the chiles, and oven roasting fresh tomatoes, garlic and onions.
 When tomatoes and chiles are abundant in the farmer's markets in the summer, I can enough salsa to get us through the fall and winter.
 If you're interested in making roasted salsa from scratch with all fresh ingredients, here's that recipe.
 That post and recipe include canning instructions, too.